aryanwalia24/aryanwalia24/README.md

 ## 🎯 Goals
 - Create and showcase a diverse portfolio of projects
-- Strengthen my core knowledge and system design skills
+- Strengthen my Core knowledge of CS Fundamentals and System design
-- Develop critical thinking abilities by the last quarter of 2024
+- Focus on Critical thinking, Problem-solving and Logical/Mental Aptitude

 ## 📚 Currently Learning
+- SOLID Principles
-- Advanced DSA topics like Graph algorithms and algorithmic design patterns
+- Advanced DSA topics: Graph algorithms and algorithmic design patterns
+- Industrial Standard Coding Practises
-- Bit Manipulation and Dynamic Programming in DSA
+- Self-Balancing Trees in DSA
 - Backend Development
-- The MERN Stack
+- MERN Stack

 ## 🚀 Currently Working On
+1. **FlashMob : Ecommerce Application** : MERN Project, with optimisations on several fronts, and trying to create a version of Industrial codebase for an Ecommerce applications.
+2. **Data Structures** : Graphs, Self-Balancing Trees, POTDs and Contests.
+3. **Tech Stack** : JAVA and Multi-threading and concurrency

+### Completed
 1. **Poker Implementation in C**: Utilizing advanced bitwise operations, analyzing memory usage, and managing static libraries
 2. **Web Project**: Developing a SplitWise expense tracker using pure web technologies (HTML, CSS, JavaScript)